The Founding of the FORTitude 10K

 Conversations continued until 2015 when the decision was made to move forward with the idea of collaboration between the organizations.
 Over the next year, the logistics and dynamics of staging an event that would symbolize the best of the City of Fort Collins and Colorado State University, as well as showcase the new Sonny Lubick Field at CSU Stadium, were finalized.

-While 2017 marks the inaugural event, we are all committed to creating an event that will become a Labor Day tradition for years to come.
+While 2017 marked the inaugural event, we are all committed to creating an event that will become a Labor Day tradition for years to come.

 Did you know?